 }')

-In this example, there is a need to include some information in the header, such as Content-Type and some parameters using URL Encoded.
+In this example, there is a need to include some information in the Header, such as the Content-Type and some parameters using URL Encoded.

 {